Gaona Dintwe

-Gaona Nketso Dintwe (born 1 May 1983) is a Botswana television presenter, talk show host, event host, broadcast journalist and media entrepreneur Since 2006, she has worked as a radio and TV presenter for Radio Botswana 2 and Botswana Television hosting several shows including RB2's midmorning 'Urban Flavas' and Botswana TV's morning show and in addition she has as well presented other TV Shows and currently hosts Gaona Live.
+Gaona Nketso Dintwe (born 1 May 1983) (nee Tlhasana) is a Botswana television presenter, talk show host, event host, broadcast journalist and media entrepreneur Since 2006.
+She has worked as a radio and TV presenter for Radio Botswana 2 and Botswana Television hosting several shows including RB2's midmorning 'Urban Flavas' and Botswana TV's morning.
+She has as well presented other TV Shows and currently hosts Gaona Live.

 Career

 In 2006, Dintwe started her journey in media joining Radio Botswana 2 as a radio presenter.
 This was just after she graduated from Monash South Africa with a BA in Communications and Media Studies.
 At RB2, She hosted her mid-morning show Urban Flavas, an adult contemporary weekday mid-morning radio show that catered for the lovers of insightful human-centric talk accompanied by good music that is the perfect blend of classic and current hits.
 She subsequently joined the local Botswana Television, BTV, extending her media talents by also being a news reader on RB1 and RB 2 and was a news anchor on BTV.
 She on a number of occasions, had the opportunity to present live from parliament, the State Of The Nation Address by the President as well as the presentation of the Budget Speech by the Minister of Finance and Development planning, making her one of the few all round media practitioners in Botswana.